criblio/python-api-wrapper/README.md

-# Python SDK
+# Python API Wrapper Module

 ## Overview
-The SDK provides a developer with basic create/update/delete utilities for multiple areas of the Stream API.
+The API wrapper module provides a developer with basic create/update/delete utilities for multiple areas of the Stream API.
-Additionally, many input/output-specific modules have been incorporated into the SDK to help facilitate easier creation of these items in a Stream deployment, such as S3 and Splunk sources and destinations.
+Additionally, many input/output-specific modules have been incorporated into this to help facilitate easier creation of these items in a Stream deployment, such as S3 and Splunk sources and destinations.